MicrosoftDocs/SupportArticles-docs/support/mem/configmgr/troubleshoot-dynamic-groups.md

 ### Existing members of the rule are removed<a id="16"></a>

-This is expected behavior.
+This behavior is expected.
 Existing members of the group are removed when a rule is enabled or changed or attributes are changed.
 The users returned from evaluation of the rule are added as members to the group.

 ### You don't see membership changes instantly after updating a rule<a id="17"></a>